-Asides CRMs, ERP integration works effectively with other modules such as; Business Intelligence (BI), Material Requirements Planning (MRP), Human Resource Planning (HRP), and Supply Chain Management (SCM) and Manufacturing Execution Systems (MES) erp integration .
+Asides CRMs, ERP integration works effectively with other modules such as; Business Intelligence (BI), Material Requirements Planning (MRP), Human Resource Planning (HRP), Supply Chain Management (SCM) and Manufacturing Execution Systems (MES) erp integration .

-Related → The Complete Guide to ERP Integration
+Related read: The Complete Guide to ERP Integration

 How to integrate Salesforce with ERP